Kundalpur, Madhya Pradesh

 Kundalpur is a town located in Damoh district in the Indian state of Madhya Pradesh.
-Located 37 km northeast of the city of Damoh, Kundalpur is a pilgrimage site for Jains.
+Located 37 km northeast of the city of Damoh, Kundalpur is a pilgrimage site for Digambar Jains.

 Location

 Nearby cities include Damoh 37 km, Sagar 113 km, and Jabalpur 143 km.
 The nearest railway station is located at Damoh, and the nearest airport is Jabalpur Airport.

 Annual fair

 The Kundalpur Fair takes place in the month of March, beginning with the annual gathering of Jains, immediately after the Festival of Colours, and lasts for two weeks.

 Architecture

 There is a large statue of Rishabhanatha (also known as "Bade Baba" and "Adinath") on top of the hill in Kundalpur.
 The statue, seated in the lotus position, is 15 feet in height and is on a 3-foot high pedestal.
 It is flanked on both sides by Parshvanatha images of the same height.
 The statue was incorrectly identified in 1878 by Joseph David Beglar, who noted the inscription mounted on the wall, as of Neminatha.
 The statue was again incorrectly identified in 1884 by Alexander Cunningham as an image of Mahavira.
 Niraj Jain established that the statue is in fact of Rishabhanatha.
 This is also the place of salvation of the last Kevali, named Shridhar Kevali.
 Photographs of the Bade Baba statue have been widely used in many publications, calendars, and posters.

 Among all the temples of Kundalpur, the most famous is the Bade Baba temple, with Rishabhanatha (affectionately termed "Bade Baba") as the principal deity.
 Another temple — called Jal Mandir — is situated in the middle of Vardhamana pond, at the foot of the hill.
 A Samosharana temple was built that commemorated the 25th anniversary of the parinirvana of Lord Mahavira in 1974.
 A manastambha in the center of the dharmashala was constructed in 1975.